Peer-Reviewed Articles & Essays

 Martin, K.M.
 (2018).
 Forever three.
 Transition, 125, 104-118.

-(In Press) Schieble, M., Vetter, A., and Martin, K.M.
-Critical Conversations: Classroom Talk for Social Change.
+Schieble, M., Vetter, A., and Martin, K.M.
+(2020).
+Classroom talk for social change: Critical conversations in English language arts.
 New York, NY: Teachers College Press.
+Available here.

 Martin, K. M. (2016).
 Saltwater rivers.
 Brooklyn, NY: Dimonet Connect Publishing.